pipe-cd/pipecd/examples/README.remote.md

 | -- | [canary](https://github.com/pipe-cd/examples/tree/master/ecs/canary) | Deployment pipeline with canary strategy. |
 | -- | [bluegreen](https://github.com/pipe-cd/examples/tree/master/ecs/bluegreen) | Deployment pipeline with blue-green strategy. |
 | -- | [secret-management](https://github.com/pipe-cd/examples/tree/master/ecs/secret-management) | Demonstrate how to manage sensitive data by using [Secret Management](https://pipecd.dev/docs/user-guide/secret-management/) feature. |

-**Note** that the `.kapetanios` directory is for our CI configurations.
-It has nothing to do with PipeCD.